The Power of Love (Jennifer Rush song): Critical reception

 Dion's cover of "The Power of Love" received acclaim from music critics.
 About.com placed the song at number seven in their ranking of "Top 10 Celine Dion Songs", calling it a "big ballad".
 Stephen Thomas Erlewine from AllMusic "highlighted" it in his review of The Colour of My Love.
-A reviewer from The Baltimore Sun wrote that the singer "sounds great" when she's working with "tunefully romantic stuff".
-Dave Sholin from the Gavin Report commented, "A song this powerful places extraordinary demands on those who sing it.
+A reviewer from The Baltimore Sun stated that the singer "sounds great" when she's working with "tunefully romantic stuff".
+Dave Sholin from the Gavin Report wrote, "A song this powerful places extraordinary demands on those who sing it.
 Only a rare few are up to the task...
 Add Celine's interpretation to producer David Foster's arrangement and the result is nothing short of superb".
+Another Gavin Report editor, Ron Fell, remarked that "it's made better than ever", praising it as "awesome!"

-Another editor, Ron Fell said "it's made better than ever", adding it as "awesome!"
 Caroline Sullivan from The Guardian described it as a "bodice-bursting" version.
 Mike Wass from Idolator complimented Dion's "flawless vocal" on a "classy" Foster arrangement.
-Dennis Hunt from LA Times compared Dion's vocals favorably to those of Whitney Houston and Mariah Carey.
-He noted "that grandiose, note-stretching finish".
-Pan-European magazine Music & Media described the song as a "tender rendition".
+Dennis Hunt from LA Times compared Dion's vocals favorably to those of Whitney Houston and Mariah Carey, noting "that grandiose, note-stretching finish".
+Pan-European magazine Music & Media described the song as a "tender rendition" and named it "the obligatory majestic ballad one can't leave out on any album within this genre anymore.
+Her US number 1 hit shows it works."
 Alan Jones from Music Week said it "is so powerful it's sure to score".
-A reviewer from The Network Forty declared it "a reflective ballad brought to life by Celine's brilliantly distinctive vocals".
-The Plain Dealer deemed it a "soaring rendition".
-Christopher Smith from Talk About Pop Music viewed the song as "powerful and faithful to the original version".
+A reviewer from The Network Forty considered it "a reflective ballad brought to life by Celine's brilliantly distinctive vocals".
+The Plain Dealer described it as a "soaring rendition".
+Christopher Smith from Talk About Pop Music complimented it as "powerful and faithful to the original version".